githubtraining/intro-to-html/README.md

 This repository powers the Learning Lab course [_Introduction to HTML_](https://lab.github.com/githubtraining/introduction-to-html).

-This course is made up of:
+Every Learning Lab course is made up of:
 - a [course repository](https://github.com/githubtraining/intro-to-html/), and
 - a [template repository](https://github.com/githubtraining/intro-to-html-template)

 The course repository is written in YAML and Markdown.
 The template repository could be written in any language that supports the learning objectives.

-This course is currently in production.
-It was designed to meet the learning outcomes listed in [`course-details.md`](course-details.md).
+For more information on the goals of this course, check out the [`course-details.md`](course-details.md).

 ## Contribute

-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for how to contribute to this repository.
+See something we could improve?
+Check out the [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information on the types of contributions that we :heart: and instructions for contributing to this course.

 ## License